 If you promise something by a certain date, deliver it, or risk losing the story AND the contact.
 It is very hard to reengage the media contact when you overpromise and do not deliver.

 It is up to us to tell the reporter WHY your baby is the best, but please know that if we do not get the response you expect, there may not be anyone to blame.
 After a few pitches we sit back and wait.
-Not every news item is immediately worthy of a page-one Wall Street Journal story, and some are - but maybe not when you would like them to be.
+Not every news item is immediately worthy of a homepage story, and some are - but maybe not when or in the exact publication you would like them to be.
+As we repeatedly tell our clients, of the 10K people who read the TechCrunch article about you, two may be potential clients or investors; the 50K readers of the article about you in Technical Widgets International are all potential clients and investors.